bnriiitb/MLND/capstone/README.md

 ## Problem Statement

 Aim of the problem is to classifying a product into a particular category is very important to serve various use cases – like, helping search, performing product matching, providing category specific insights, and so on.
 The problem of stamping every product in our catalogue into a category is a Multi Label Hierarchical Classification problem.
-Your challenge is to build a micro version of this classifier where you will predict 4 classes.
+In this submission I have built a micro version of this classifier where you will predict 4 classes.

 ## Data Description